-In 2016, voters approved the 2016 Measure B for VTA "to repair potholes and fix local streets; finish the BART extension through downtown San Jose and to Santa Clara; improve bicycle and pedestrian safety; increase Caltrain capacity, in order to ease highway congestion, and improve safety at crossings; relieve traffic on the expressways and key highway interchanges; and enhance transit for seniors, students, low-income, and disabled" by imposing a \$0.005 (one-half of one-cent) retail transactions and use tax upon every retailer in Santa Clara County that will be in effect for 30 years.
-As of April 2017, the present value of the 2016 Measure B's tax revenues was forecasted to be approximately \$6.3 billion.
+In 2016, voters approved 2016 Measure B for VTA "to repair potholes and fix local streets; finish the BART extension through downtown San Jose and to Santa Clara; improve bicycle and pedestrian safety; increase Caltrain capacity, in order to ease highway congestion, and improve safety at crossings; relieve traffic on the expressways and key highway interchanges; and enhance transit for seniors, students, low-income, and disabled" by imposing a \$0.005 (one-half of one-cent) retail transactions and use tax upon every retailer in Santa Clara County that will be in effect for 30 years.
+As of April 2017, the present value of 2016 Measure B's tax revenues was forecasted to be approximately \$6.3 billion.

-According to the 2016 Measure B's language, VTA administers the tax by establishing a program and developing guidelines to allocate 2016 Measure B tax revenues to the following categories of transportation projects:
+The 2016 Measure B ballot specifies VTA as the administrator of the sales tax.
+It further specifies that VTA administers this tax by establishing a program and developing guidelines to allocate 2016 Measure B tax revenues to the following categories of transportation projects: